 With increasing community uses and construction work occurring in the public right-of-way (ROW), there has been a rise in businesses, contractors or individuals disregarding permit conditions or proceeding with work without a valid permit.
 This can result in unsafe conditions or failure to accommodate the traveling public.
 In addition to enhanced coordination eﬀorts such as Get Portland Moving, PBOT aims to increase compliance through consistent enforcement of permit conditions.

 Promote compliance and enhance public safety through enforcement actions for violations related to temporary traﬃc control, community street use, encroachments, and street openings.

-How will enforcement actions be determined?
+How are enforcement actions determined?

 Violations are determined based on whether or not a valid permit has been obtained as well as the degree of deviation from requirements, level of threat to public safety and amount of delay to travel.
 Failure to accommodate the traveling public or failure to meet minimum safety standards is a Class I violation, while encroachment violations that do not create an immediate safety risk are a Class III violation.

-How will enforcement actions be taken?
+How are enforcement actions taken?